A simple creamy soup infused with lemon and laced with just enough chicken and rice to fuel you up.

 Sometimes you want to faceplant right into a bowl of comfort food.
 The days are long, your bones are tired, and damnit, you just want your blanket and pillow.
 Give it up for something comforting.
-Something wholesome, and something that will warm you up and make you feel better.
+Something wholesome and something that will warm you up and make you feel better.
 This is that kind of soup.
 A simple creamy soup infused with lemon and laced with just enough chicken and rice to fuel you up.
-It’s good enough to be served at a fancy dinner party, but easy enough that I will beat out cracking open a can of god only knows what even on your sickest of days.
+This Greek Chicken and Egg Lemon Soup is good enough to be served at a fancy dinner party, but easy enough that I will beat out cracking open a can of god only knows what even on your sickest of days.

 Grab a pot, peel a few lemons.